Dawn (spacecraft): Launch

 The launch of Dawn was rescheduled for September 26, 2007, then September 27, due to bad weather delaying fueling of the second stage, the same problem that delayed the July 7 launch attempt.
-The launch window extended from 07:20–07:49 EDT (11:20–11:49 GMT).
+The launch window extended from 07:20–07:49 EDY (11:20–14:49 GMT).
 During the final built-in hold at T−4 minutes, a ship entered the exclusion area offshore, the strip of ocean where the rocket boosters were likely to fall after separation.
 After commanding the ship to leave the area, the launch was required to wait for the end of a collision avoidance window with the International Space Station.
-Dawn finally launched from pad 17-B at the Cape Canaveral Air Force Station on a Delta 7925-H rocket at 07:34 EDT, reaching escape velocity with the help of a spin-stabilized solid-fueled third stage.
+Dawn finally launched from Space Launch Complex 17B at the Cape Canaveral Air Force Station on a Delta 7925-H rocket at 07:34 EDT, reaching escape velocity with the help of a spin-stabilized solid-fueled third stage.
 Thereafter, Dawn's ion thrusters took over.

 Transit to Vesta

 After initial testing, during which the ion thrusters accumulated more than 11 days 14 hours of operation, Dawn began long-term cruise propulsion on December 17, 2007.
 On October 31, 2008, Dawn completed its first thrusting phase to send it on to Mars for a gravity assist flyby in February 2009.
 During this first interplanetary cruise phase, Dawn spent 270 days, or 85% of this phase, using its thrusters.
 It expended less than 72 kilograms of xenon propellant for a total change in velocity of 1.81 km/s.
 On November 20, 2008, Dawn performed its first trajectory correction maneuver (TCM1), firing its number 1 thruster for 2 hours, 11 minutes.

 Dawn made its closest approach (549 km) to Mars on February 17, 2009, during a successful gravity assist.
-This flyby slowed Mars' orbital velocity by about 1 in per 180 million years.
+This flyby slowed Mars's orbital velocity by about 1 in per 180 million years.
 On this day, the spacecraft placed itself in safe mode, resulting in some data acquisition loss.
 The spacecraft was reported to be back in full operation two days later, with no impact on the subsequent mission identified.
 The root cause of the event was reported to be a software programming error.

-To cruise from Earth to its targets, Dawn traveled in an elongated outward spiral trajectory.
+To cruise from Earth to its targets, Dawn travelled in an elongated outward spiral trajectory.
 The actual Vesta chronology and estimated Ceres chronology are as follows: